damianhakert/damianhakert.github.io/source/university/index.md

 GitLab University has as a goal to teach Git, GitLab and everything that relates to that to anyone willing to listen and participate.

-## Classes
+## Process

+### Suggesting improvements

-If you would like to teach in one of them or participate or help in any way, please contact Job or submit a merge request.
+If you would like to teach ca class or participate or help in any way please submit a merge request and assign it to [Job](https://gitlab.com/u/JobV).

-If you have suggestions for additional courses you would like to see, please submit a merge request to add an upcoming class, assign to Chad and /cc Job.
+If you have suggestions for additional courses you would like to see, please submit a merge request to add an upcoming class, assign to [Chad](https://gitlab.com/u/chadmalchow) and /cc [Job](https://gitlab.com/u/JobV).

+### Adding classes

 To view or modify the slides of the classes use [Deckset](http://www.decksetapp.com/).

+### Recordings

 There is a [YouTube playlist with all recordings](https://www.youtube.com/playlist?list=PLFGfElNsQthbQu_IWlNOxul0TbS_2JH-e).

+### Webcasts

-For GitLab team members only there is a university class every Thursday at 5PM UTC, send Job a message to sign up.
+For GitLab Inc. team members only there is a university class every Thursday at 5PM UTC, send Job a message to sign up.

+### Sales bootcamp week 1 to 3

 To prepare new salespeople at GitLab, an intense 30 day program has been completed.
 Each week there are learning goals and content to support the learning of the salesperson.
 The goal of bootcamp is to have every salesperson prepared to help buyers navigate the purchase of GitLab EE.

 ### Week 1 - Learning goal is to be able create a Group, Project, Issue and merge request.